NGMRSC glossary

 OO9 OO (1:76) scale, 9 mm gauge track system representing 2'3" or similar narrow gauge track.
 (PECO offer one product range serving OO9, HOn30, and HOe.)

 Point British term for 'Turnout', the special track configuration that directs traffic to or from either of (usually) two routes.
-Narrow Gauge Model Railway Supply Canada uses the term 'turnout' because of its mainly North American market.

 Scale Ratio of model railway dimensions to corresponding prototype dimensions.
 OO scale is 1:76.
 HO scale is 1:87.

 Sleeper British term for 'Tie', the transverse fixture supporting rails and maintaining of rail gauge (separation).
 Model railway sleepers are usually molded plastic and may show simulated wood grain.
-Narrow Gauge Model Railway Supply Canada uses the term 'tie' because of its mainly North American market.

 Unifrog PECO turnout category that has an isolated metal conducting frog.
 See Frogs and turnout wiring.